LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 - Layers intercept a Vulkan command by defining a C/C++ function with signature identical to the Vulkan API for that command.
-- An instance layer must intercept at least vkGetInstanceProcAddr and vkCreateInstance.
-A device layer must intercept at least vkGetInstanceProcAddr, vkGetDeviceProcAddr and vkCreateDevice.
+- A layer must intercept at least vkGetInstanceProcAddr and vkCreateInstance.
+Additionally, a layer would also intercept vkGetDeviceProcAddr and vkCreateDevice to participate in the device chain.
 - Other than the two vkGet*ProcAddr, all other functions intercepted by a layer need NOT be exported by the layer.
 - For any Vulkan command a layer intercepts which has a non-void return value,